Methodology

 Why the calculator is an estimate, not an account statement

 The calculator does not log in to Zomato or fetch your private transaction history.
 It uses the values you enter manually.
-That means the output is an estimate designed for clarity and budgeting awareness, not a guaranteed account-level report.
+That means the output is an estimate designed for clarity and budgeting awareness, not an official account-level report.

 How to make the estimate better